mystreie1126/CodeWar-challenge-notes/css-notes-2.md

   display:table;
   clear:both:}
 ```

+:coffee: when all the child elements are all `position:absolute` the parent container height will collapse as well,
+in this case, the `clearfix` won't work, only set a fix height to the parent element.

 ### 7. `Outline` vs `border`

 **`outline` is outside around the `border` and never take up any space**